MohamedAyman04/Notaphone/README.md

 - Proc dropAllTables (FK constraint doesn't allow to drop, either define CASCADE or drop constraints first)
 - Proc clearAllTables (FK constraint doesn't allow, similar to dropAllTables)
+- View AccountPayments (renaming conflicting column 'status', but unsure which names to choose)

 ### Added but not tested